 Pseudomonas fluorescence Pf0-1 requires the large repeat protein LapA for stable surface attachment.
 This study presents direct evidence that LapA is a cell-surface-localized adhesin.
 Atomic force microscopy (AFM) revealed a significant 2-fold reduction in adhesion force for mutants lacking the LapA protein on the cell surface compared to the wild-type strain.
 Deletion of lapG, a gene encoding a periplasmic cysteine protease that functions to release LapA from the cell surface, resulted in a 2-fold increase in the force of adhesion.
 Three-dimensional structured illumination microscopy (3D-SIM) revealed the presence of the LapA protein on the cell surface, consistent with its role as an adhesin.
 The protein is only visualized in the cytoplasm for a mutant of the ABC transporter responsible for translocating LapA to the cell surface.
 Together, these data highlight the power of combining the use of AFM and 3D-SIM with genetic studies to demonstrate that LapA, a member of a large group of RTX-like repeat proteins, is a cell-surface adhesin

-Parameswaran, N, Thompson, RS, Sundar, N, Pan, S, Johnson, MS, Smith, NC & Grigg, M 2010, 'Non-Archetypal Type Ii-Like And Atypical Strains Of Toxoplasma Gondii Infecting Marsupials Of Australia', International Journal For Parasitology, vol. 40, no. 6, pp. 635-640.View/Download from: UTS OPUS or Publisher's site
+Parameswaran, N, Thompson, RS, Sundar, N, Pan, S, Johnson, MS, Smith, NC & Grigg, M 2010, 'Non-Archetypal Type Ii-Like And Atypical Strains Of Toxoplasma Gondii Infecting Marsupials Of Australia', International Journal For Parasitology, vol. 40, no. 6, pp. 635-640.View/Download from: Publisher's site

 Australia is geographically isolated and possesses a remarkable diversity of wildlife species.
 Marsupials are highly susceptible to infection with the cosmopolitan parasite Toxoplasma gondii.
 Of 46 marsupials screened for T. gondii by multilocus PCR-DNA

-Johnson, MS, Broady, KW, Angelici, M & Johnson, AM 2003, 'The relationship between nucleoside triphosphate hydrolase (NTPase) isoform and Toxoplasma strain virulence in rat and human toxoplasmosis', Microbes and Infection, vol. 5, pp. 797-806.View/Download from: UTS OPUS or Publisher's site
+Johnson, MS, Broady, KW, Angelici, M & Johnson, AM 2003, 'The relationship between nucleoside triphosphate hydrolase (NTPase) isoform and Toxoplasma strain virulence in rat and human toxoplasmosis', Microbes and Infection, vol. 5, pp. 797-806.View/Download from: Publisher's site

 Johnson, MS, Broady, KW & Johnson, AM 1999, 'Differential recognition of Toxoplasma gondii recombinant nucleoside triphosphate hydrolase isoforms by naturally infected human sera', International Journal for Parasitology, vol. 29, no. 12, pp. 1893-1905.View/Download from: Publisher's site